ossf/scorecard-action/README.md

         with:
           results_file: results.sarif
           results_format: sarif
-          #R ead-only PAT token.
+          # Read-only PAT token.
 To create it,
           # follow the steps in https://github.com/ossf/scorecard-action/blob/main#pat-token-creation.
           repo_token: ${{ secrets.SCORECARD_TOKEN }}
           # Publish the results to enable scorecard badges.
 For more details, see